dekuNukem/PicoRC/mac_se_se30.md

 ### Assembly

-Observe the following assembly notes and reference photos.
+Solder the main PCB **as shown**, follow the notes and reference photos.

 The **black 5x2 power connector** is installed on the **bottom side**, make sure the **notch faces the edge**!